sdhutchins/phd-research-template/README.md

 - `mental_model.md`: Your evolving conceptual map of how you think the system behaves.
 - `unanswered_questions.md`: Open problems or edge cases you want to revisit.
 - `thesis_proposal_outline.md`: Outline for formal PhD proposal or grant.
+- `references.md`: Key papers, reviews, or theories that inform your design.

 ### methods